jacquelinehoppenreijs/LoLMedInsekter/README.md

 You can create an output by "knitting" the Rmarkdown file in one of the top bars in Rstudio.
 The current settings will give you a Word document as output.
 You can save the Word file with a name that reflects the data that you have analysed.

+Working in R and with Rmarkdown can be tricky, and you'll likely run into warnings (potentially problematic) and errors (problematic).
+First course of action is always to google these, as there's always people that have encountered the same problem before!